manolisliolios/playmove/README.md

 There's a react component that can be used to render playgrounds in your website.
 This is mainly useful for documentation pages!

+## Todos

+- [] Create a proper deployment docker image
+- [] Figure out how to warm up git cache & update SUI binary when releases are made
+- [] Add metrics
+- [] Create a "gist"-based sharing/import of links